Approved at the CRC AGM on Saturday 29th January 2022.

 Meetings will be held at least once every three months.

-In the absence of the Chair, or Vice Chair, those attending will elect from within their number, a person to act as Chair.
+In the absence of both the club’s Chair and Vice Chair, those attending will elect from within their number, a person to act as Chair for that meeting

 Decisions regarding the general management of the club will be decided by a simple majority of the members present when the vote is taken.
 Where tied, the Chair or acting Chair will have a casting vote.
 Decisions regarding disciplinary matters shall be by a two thirds majority in support of any suspension of membership, or a membership cancellation.